Search

 • High silica glasses

-• Besides these commercial glasses, there are re-crystallized glasses, foam glasses, fibre glasses.
+• Besides these commercial glasses, there are re-crystallized glasses, foam glasses, and fiberglasses.

-Soda lime glasses or lime glasses are made by fusing together sand, lime or limestone and soda-ash.
-Since the raw materials are very cheap and low temperature may be employed for melting these glasses, soda lime glasses are very cheap and consequently comprise the largest tonnage of glass manufacture.
+Soda lime glasses or lime glasses are made by fusing together sand, lime or limestone and soda ash.
+Since the raw materials are very cheap and low temperatures may be employed for melting these glasses, soda lime glasses are very cheap and consequently comprise the largest tonnage of glass manufacture.
 These glasses are used as window glass, bottles.
-Lamp globes, ordinary chemical apparatus like the test tube, beakers and so on
+Lamp globes, ordinary chemical apparatus like test tubes, beakers and so on

 The oxide components in percentage are, SiO2=70-75%, Na2O= 12-18%, K2O 0-1%, CaO=5-4%, Al2O3=0.5-2.5%, MgO=0-4%

 Borosilicate glasses have a part of silica is replaced by boric oxide which confers certain desirable properties to glass such as thermal shock electrical shock and chemical stability.
 Due to the presence of B2O3 in place of soda and lime its coefficient of expansion is reduced from 9.0X10-6 to 3.5 X10-6.
-It finds wide application in kitchenware glass pipeline in factories, high tension insulators, and telescope mirror and laboratory wares.
+It finds wide application in kitchenware glass pipelines in factories, high-tension insulators, telescope mirrors and laboratory wares.
 A special glass of this type is manufactured under the trade name “Pyrex”.
 Its composition is SiO2=73-82%, Na2O= 3-10%, K2O= 0.4-1%, CaO=0-1%, Al2O3=2-3%, PbO=0-1%, B2O3= 5-20%.

-Coloured glass is manufactured when various substance is added to the glass fusion purposely to obtain coloured glasses.
-Thus, for instance, chrome oxide Cr3O3 gives glass a green color, manganese dioxide a reddish- purple color, cobaltous oxide a blue color etc. in most cases the color of the glass depends on the formation of coloured silicates of iron, manganese, cobalt etc. but sometimes it is due to the fact that the substance added is present in the glass in the form of very finely divided particles.
-Thus if a very small quantity of gold is added to glass it acquired a ruby red colour due to the presence of minute particles of gold invisible even under the microscope which forms when the melted glass is cooled slowly.
+Colored glass is manufactured when various substance is added to the glass fusion purposely to obtain colored glasses.
+Thus, for instance, chrome oxide Cr3O3 gives the glass a green color, manganese dioxide a reddish-purple color, cobaltous oxide a blue color, etc. In most cases, the color of the glass depends on the formation of colored silicates of iron, manganese, cobalt, etc. but sometimes it is because the substance added is present in the glass in the form of very finely divided particles.
+Thus if a very small quantity of gold is added to glass it acquires a ruby red color due to the presence of minute particles of gold invisible even under the microscope which forms when the melted glass is cooled slowly.

-Recrystallized glass is also known as a poly crystalline glass is commonly produced by adding nucleating agents such as sodium fluoride, phosphorous pentoxide, titanium oxide or vanadium oxide to the molten glass.
-The glass is then formed by any of the conventional glass forming processes and is then heat treated to promote crystallization.
+Recrystallized glass also known as polycrystalline glass is commonly produced by adding nucleating agents such as sodium fluoride, phosphorous pentoxide, titanium oxide or vanadium oxide to the molten glass.
+The glass is then formed by any of the conventional glass-forming processes and is then heat treated to promote crystallization.
 Such glasses possess a high hardness and impact strength and better thermal stability compared to ordinary glass.
-The chief application of these glasses is in the manufacture of the so-called refrigerator- to- oven cooking dishes.
+The chief application of these glasses is in the manufacture of the so-called refrigerator-to-oven cooking dishes.

-Fibreglass, commonly known as glass fibre is glass in fiber form.
-Molten glass can be drawn through dies into a fiber of 2 to 10 micron diameter and is then known as fiber glass.
+Fiberglass, commonly known as glass fiber is glass in fiber form.
+Molten glass can be drawn through dies into a fiber of 2 to 10-micron diameter and is then known as fiberglass.
 This is not brittle like ordinary glass and possesses high tensile strength often in excess of 700 MN/m2.
 Unlike normal glass, glass fibers are almost free from surface defects and thus crack propagation under tensile loads.
-These fibers are nonflammable, conduct heat nor electrical current are poor conductors of sound and chemically inactive.
+These fibers are nonflammable, conduct heat nor electrical current are poor conductors of sound and are chemically inactive.

-Fiber glass mixed with various synthetic resins gives new types of building material known as glass fiber laminates.
-They are three of four times lighter than steel but are just as strong which makes them eligible as substitutes both for metal and wood in mechanical engineering and construction work, etc. glass fiber laminates are widely used for the manufacture of automobile and aircraft parts.
+Fiberglass mixed with various synthetic resins gives new types of building material known as glass fiber laminates.
+They are three to four times lighter than steel but are just as strong which makes them eligible as substitutes both for metal and wood in mechanical engineering and construction work, etc. glass fiber laminates are widely used for the manufacture of automobile and aircraft parts.

 Glass wools are produced by a process entirely different from that of glass fiber; the molten glass is forced through some vents in the process known as a crown process by centrifugal force, forming relatively short fibers of about 0.007 mm in diameter.
 These are suitable for insulation.